Apply today — you could get a loan for up to $1,300. Applications close Dec. 31, 2024. Explore Emerald Advance® Loan

 2. Request a short-term extension to pay the full balance.

 Fees or cost: There’s no fee to request the extension.
 There is a penalty of 0.5% per month on the unpaid balance.
+The penalty is reduced to 0.25% per month on the unpaid balance for individuals who file on time and have an approved payment plan.

-Action required: Complete an online payment agreement, call the IRS at (800) 829-1040 or get an expert to handle it for you.
+Action required: Complete an online payment agreement, call the IRS at (800) 829-1040, or get an expert to handle it for you.

-Advantages or disadvantages: This option is convenient for taxpayers who need a short time to pay their full tax bill.
+Advantages or disadvantages: This option is convenient for taxpayers who need only a short time to pay their full tax bill.
 The IRS will charge interest at the short-term federal rate plus 3% (interest may change each quarter).
 With short-term extensions, you avoid the installment payment application fee (see #1), but not late-payment penalties and interest.

 3. Apply for a hardship extension to pay taxes.